 Many years ago, the government changed the definition of “genuine leather” to include animals besides cattle.
 This was around the time that we started importing heavily from overseas.
 So, all of a sudden, that leather jacket you had been wanting became really cheap.
 Didn’t know you were wearing a ham sandwich, did you?

-Our leather is also vegetable tanned, which means it undergoes a specific tanning process that very few bags on the mass-market today use.
+Our leather is also 100% vegetable tanned, which means it undergoes a specific tanning process that very few bags on the mass-market today use.
 Vegetable tanning refers to the organic plant matter like tree bark used in the tanning process, which you can see in the video above.
 It’s the oldest form of leather tanning and has been around for centuries.
 It is also the most natural and environmentally friendly.
 Plus, the leather smells amazing.
+Less than 10% of the world's leather is tanned this way.

 Our leather is very thick and durable like bags from decades past - it's 2-3 times thicker than most mass-market bags.
 This extra thickness makes our bags last a long time and gives structure to the bag so you don’t end up with a mushy mess.
-The specific type of leather we use is harness leather.
+The type of leather we use has been used in the equestrian industry for centuries.
 It's designed to hold back a raging stallion, so we're confident it can hold your MacBook.
 It’s the type of leather your grandfather would have appreciated.

 The thread is often overlooked because it’s pretty boring to think about thread.
 But without good quality thread, there is no way a bag will last for decades.
 We use heavy gauge bonded Nylon thread to make our leather goods.
 Nylon is the strongest and best thread to use for this type of bag.
 It’s stronger than cotton or polyester thread.
 In fact, they used to use Nylon in parachutes and ropes during WWII because of its superior strength.
 That’s good enough for me.